 Truth be told, the people who used lion teeth or rocks with holes in them as money might find moderns a bit off their rockers for using money created by the government.
-The reason is simple: commodity monies are self-equilibrating, but government fiat monies are not because they are sometimes subject more to the whims of politicians and bureaucrats than to the forces of supply and demand, as we will see in Chapter 13 "Central Bank Form and Function".
+The reason is simple: commodity monies are self-equilibrating, but government fiat monies are not because they are sometimes subject more to the whims of politicians and bureaucrats than to the forces of supply and demand, as we will see in a later chapter.
 Commodity money systems can self-equilibrate, or essentially run themselves, because commodities are scarce (but as noted above, not necessarily rare).
 In other words, the opportunity costs of their acquisition and production are greater than zero.
 That means that at some point people will find it just as profitable to produce nonmonetary goods as to produce money directly.
 At that point, money creation naturally ceases until more is needed.
+One way to see this is to consider the incentives of individuals to produce money or nonmonetary goods in a very simple economy.

-Suppose, for example, that clams are money and that ten can be found in one hour, on average.
+Suppose, for example, that clamshells are money and that ten can be found in one hour, on average.
 Suppose too that people on average can also produce a bow in two hours, an arrow in one hour, and a dead rabbit in three hours.
-In that situation, an arrow would cost ten clams, a bow twenty clams, and a rabbit thirty clams because at those prices people would be indifferent whether they spent, say, six hours collecting clams ($6 \times 10 = 60$), making arrows ($6 \times 10 = 60$), making bows ([6/2 hours per bow] = 3 bows produced in 6 hours; $3 \times 20 = 60$), or hunting rabbits ([6/3] = 2; $2 \times 30 = 60$).
-If a big clambake takes clams out of (monetary) circulation by putting them in (bloodstream via the digestive tract) circulation, it will be more remunerative to harvest clams than to make bows or arrows or to fricassee rabbits until the supply of clams is restored, which should not be long.
-(In fact, if people expected the clambake, the adjustment might well be instantaneous.
-We'll discuss the importance of expectations in Chapter 7 "Rational Expectations, Efficient Markets, and the Valuation of Corporate Equities" and Chapter 26 "Rational Expectations Redux: Monetary Policy Implications".)
+In that situation, an arrow would cost ten clamshells, a bow twenty clamshells, and a rabbit thirty clamshells because at those prices people would be indifferent whether they spent, say, six hours collecting clamshells ($6 \times 10 = 60$), making arrows ($6 \times 10 = 60$), making bows ($6 \times 10 = 60$), or hunting rabbits ($6 \times 10 = 60$).
+If clamshells are somehow removed from circulation (maybe by being traded away), it will be more remunerative to harvest clamshells than to make bows or arrows or to fricassee rabbits until the supply of clamshells is restored, which should not be long.
+(In fact, if people expected the exodus of the clamshells, the adjustment might well be instantaneous.)

 Commodity money systems also automatically adjust to structural changes in the economy.
-If it suddenly became easier to find clams, say, twenty in an hour, everybody would harvest clams until the clam prices of arrows, bows, and rabbits doubled, restoring equilibrium.
-If clam production dropped to five an hour, prices would also drop by half because no one would harvest clams when they could earn twice as many clams in an hour producing arrows, bows, or rabbits.
-If clam production remained steady but it became easier to produce bows, the only thing that would change would be the price of bows relative to the prices of arrows and rabbits, and not the price level, or all prices.
-For example, if it was possible to produce bows in 1.5 hours instead of 2, the price of bows would drop to 15 clams (when 10 clams can be harvested in an hour).
+If it suddenly became easier to find clamshells, say, twenty in an hour, everybody would harvest clamshells until the clamshell prices of arrows, bows, and rabbits doubled, restoring equilibrium.
+If clamshell production dropped to five an hour, prices would also drop by half because no one would harvest clamshells when they could earn twice as many clamshells in an hour producing arrows, bows, or rabbits.
+If clamshell production remained steady but it became easier to produce bows, the only thing that would change would be the price of bows relative to the prices of arrows and rabbits, and not the price level, or all prices.
+For example, if it was possible to produce bows in 1.5 hours instead of 2, the price of bows would drop to 15 clamshells (when 10 clamshells can be harvested in an hour).